XAP-Software/XAP-Software.github.io/_posts/2022-07-20-diff_between_srv_on_before_after.md

 ## srv.on() handler

-These handlers are run in the chain and every handler being able to terminate it. `.on()` handler helps you to create custom handlers to execute it instead of generic.
+These handlers are run in a chain and every handler can terminate it. `.on()` handler helps you to create custom handlers replacing standard ones.

 There are some cases how to handle the requests: